RubendeBruin/DAVE/docs/limits.md

 Saving is done by the *Scene* AFTER exporting all nodes.
 So the limits are applied AFTER loading the model.
 This gives the opportunity to override default limits set in imported models or managed nodes.

+Nodes that are managed (for example via a component) have an additional dictionary `._limits_by_manager` which defined the limits as defined by the manager.
+When the scene saves the limits, it saves only those that do not exist in this dictionary and those that are but have a different value.

 ## Calculating the UC: